 Description: Interns play an important role in many aspects of CMED’s activities.
 While interns are expected to do a number of different tasks, there is much flexibility.
 We will do as much as possible to encourage your specific interests, but your experience will be dependent on the initiative you take.
 Please note: as the organization is closely tied to Professor Spiegel’s work, interns will be involved with his research to some degree.
 However, this is not exclusively a research position.
 If you are interested in Professor Spiegel’s research team, see the description here.
 See below for a more complete description of intern activities.

 - Research: Supplemental research for Prof. Spiegel’s work; proof and edit; fact-check.

-- Minimum 10 hours/week commitment for one quarter (with option to extend for longer)
+- 10-12 hours/week commitment for one quarter (with option to extend for longer)

 - Attention to detail